LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 A JavaScript polyfill provides functionality on older browsers or assistive technology that do not natively support it.

 The polyfills provided with GOV.UK/LBH Frontend aim to fix usability and accessibility issues.
-If there is a JavaScript included in the component directory, it is important to import and initialise it in your project to ensure that all users can properly use the component (see [Polyfilling](/docs/contributing/polyfilling.md)).
+If there is a JavaScript included in the component directory, it is important to import and initialise it in your project to ensure that all users can properly use the component.

 ### How LBH Frontend is bundled